JohnTelford/mkdocs/docs/dev_stack.md

 - Local Project Repository,

-- CDN - Content Delivery Network, like [Cloudflare](http://cloudflare.com), to deploying stakeholders holders private [Preview](preview.md),  and the *Production Websites*,
+- CDN - Content Delivery Network, like [Cloudflare](http://cloudflare.com), to deploying Stakeholders Private [Preview](preview.md),  and the Production Websites

 GitHub is a Distributed Version Control Systems enabling multiple teams to work separately on the same project without having an impact on the work of others.
 GitHub manages an online web hosted central project repository containing all project files.
 It is a unified source of truth.
 It helps teams collaborate and maintain the entire history of project file changes.